 Day 17: Depart Siem Reap

-Check out time is by 1100 hrs.
-Transfer to the airport for departure flight.
-(B)
+Check out time is by 11:00 AM.
+We are transferred to the airport for our departure flight.

 B=Breakfast, L=Lunch, D=Dinner